Home Tags Practice management

 Forming a joint venture with another healthcare organization may be seen as a plausible solution.
 The success of a joint venture though highly depends on thorough research and analysis of the objectives.
 Here are some pros and cons of joint ventures for medical practices.

-Mergers represent a challenging and risky strategic decision.
-The decision to merge should be fully challenged before physician groups decide to go ahead, particularly given the average performance of the returns and the risk associated with the potential outcomes.
+The decision to merge should be fully vetted before physician groups decide to go ahead given the risks and the average performance of returns.

 Nomad has created a digital platform that helps healthcare professionals looking for work connect with healthcare facilities looking for staff without the need to go through a third-party recruiter or broker.